-Various services and accommodations are offered depending on the disability and an individual’s needs.
+Various services and accommodations are offered, depending on the disability and an individual’s needs.
 Accommodations are not limited to academics and are also considered in residential living and campus spaces.
 Students must decide to self-disclose and request their accommodations by following the eligibility process.
 Students with disabilities must be able to perform the essential objectives of the program/course with or without reasonable accommodations.
-Reasonable accommodations are defined as approved modifications which do not fundamentally alter the nature of the program/course, including academic requirements in post-secondary education.
+Reasonable accommodations are defined as approved modifications that do not fundamentally alter the nature of the program/course, including academic requirements in post-secondary education.
 An accommodation cannot lower the standards or change the objective of the program/course.

 Accommodations are approved on a case-by-case basis and may include:

 • Extended time for exams